Pablo Aguilar (basketball): Professional career

+On 23 June 2023, Aguilar signed with the Rizing Zephyr Fukuoka of the B.League.
+On 21 March 2025, his contract was terminated.

 Spain national team

 Aguilar has also been a member of the senior men's Spain national team.
 He played at EuroBasket 2013, where he won a bronze medal, and at EuroBasket 2015, where he won a gold medal.